tier4/caret_doc/docs/faq/faq.md

 ### Precautions when starting at the same time as Autoware

 - If you start Autoware and `ros2 caret record` at the same time, operation may become unstable and some nodes may not be recorded.
+- It is recommended to start `ros2 caret record` a little while after starting Autoware.

 ## Visualization